Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 However, if the parties are not able to reach agreement, one of them may make a separate application to the court for an appropriate order.

 The Children Act makes it clear that when a Court determines any question with regards to the upbringing of a child the child’s welfare will be the court’s paramount consideration.
-The act sets out those issues to which a court can have particular regard when considering such an application which are :-

-The most common applications made under the Children Act are for Child Arrangements Orders.
 This means orders regarding with whom a child is to live, spend time or otherwise have contact with, and when a child is to live, spend time or otherwise have contact with any person.
-These replace the old concepts of “custody” and “access”.

 The Court also has the power to make a Prohibited Steps Order, which is an order preventing a parent from taking a particular step with regard to a child and a “Specific Issue Order” which is an order giving directions for the purpose of determining a specific question which has arisen in connection with the upbringing of a child.